AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Most states require people to pass written tests about the rules of the road before getting a learner’s permit.
 Give these directions to your child so they don’t have to take the test multiple times:

 1. Study the driver’s manual.
 The obvious advice is also the most important.
 Study your state’s driver’s manual over a long period of time; don’t just cram the night before.
-Not only will studying increase your knowledge, but it will also increase your confidence, which will help you on the test as well.
+Not only will studying increase your knowledge, but it will also increase your confidence, which will also help you on the test.

 2. Practice permit tests.
-You can find free permit tests online.
-By taking these practice tests before the actual test, you can gauge your performance and find areas you can improve upon.
-Find practice tests for your state at https://driving-tests.org/dmv-practice-test/.
+You can find free permit practice tests online.
+By taking these practice tests before the actual test, you can gauge your performance and find areas to improve.

 3. Have someone else quiz you.
 Have a parent or guardian quiz you about your state’s driving laws.

 4. Get good sleep the night before.
-Sleep well before the permit test to make sure you can remain alert during the exam period.
+Sleep well before the permit test to ensure you can remain alert during the exam period.

-6. Stay positive.
-Even if you fail the test, you can always retake it.4
+5. Stay positive.
+Even if you fail the test, you can always retake it.3

 How to Keep Your Teen Driver Safe